trulyursdelv/indexed/docs/REFERENCE.md

 ref.remove("foo/bar");
 ```

 Manual deletion only happens if the path is `/`.
-If it does, you need manually delete that object.
+If it does, you need to manually delete that object.

 Here's an example of how to do manual deletion: